Nyxmei/Undawn-Macro-Piano-All-Songs-/README.md

    py macro.py "PATH"
      ```
 10. Replace 'PATH' with the MIDI path you copied and ensure that you enclose the MIDI path with double quotation marks.
+11. If you are using the updated version : Play - Press F5 , Stop - Press F6

 # Note